michaelpmaley/transaction-manager/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-TODO
-This is a quick and dirty script to convert and patch *.qfx files to CSV files.
-It will:
+This is a quick and dirty set of scripts to manage a csv file of bank/credit card transaction.
-* process all *.qfx files in the ~/Downloads folder
+* import all *.qfx files in the ~/Downloads folder
    * patch the Payee and Category fields based upon a mappings file
-* add new transactions to the database file
    * skip duplicate transactions based up the existing transactions in the database
+* audit the database for similarly named Payees, Payees with multiple categories, unmapped transactions, ...
+* report the balance for each account and the monthly balance for the checking account

 Notes:
 * All folder locations and filenames can be easily adjusted at the top of the index.js file.